MateusBoaventura/SpaceShooter/README.md

 # SpaceShooter
-An space game created by Game Maker Studio 2 Desktop
+A space game created by Game Maker Studio 2 Desktop